evennia/evennia/docs/source/Contributing-Docs.md

 The full documentation includes both the doc pages and the API documentation generated from the Evennia source.
-For this you must install Evennia and initialize a new game with a default database (you don't need to have it running)
+For this you must install Evennia and initialize a new game with a default database (you don't need to have any server running)

-- Follow the normal [Evennia Getting-Started instructions][getting-started] to install Evennia into a virtualenv.
-Get back here once everything is installed but before creating a new game.
+- It's recommended that you use a virtualenv.
+Install your cloned version of Evennia into by pointing to the repo folder (the one containing `/docs`):

+    ```
+    pip install -e evennia
+    ```

-- Make sure you `cd` to the folder _containing_ your `evennia/` repo (so two levels up from `evennia/docs/`).
+- Make sure you are in the parent folder _containing_ your `evennia/` repo (so _two_ levels up from `evennia/docs/`).
 - Create a new game folder called exactly `gamedir` at the same level as your `evennia` repo with